joey-qytyku/OS-90-fixed/docs/C.md

 The code defines the variable `i` as 10.
 It prints out this value, sets it to 5, and prints it again.
 In this example, we also see an example of abstraction.
 We do not need to remember how to use the stdio.h function printf to print a number.
 Instead, we call a self-documenting function of our own creation.

-## printf
+## Using printf to Track Variables

-`printf` is a function that takes a string constant enclosed in double quotes (it must be constant) and any number of arguments of various types.
+`printf` is a function that takes a string constant enclosed in double quotes (it must be constant) and any number of additional arguments of various types.
 The function substitutes the format characters (in this case `%i`) with the extra argument at the corresponding index.
 Finally, it prints the resulting string.

 For example
 ```c